ApiLogicServer/Docs/docs/Logic-Why.md

 In a procedural system, reuse is achieved with careful *manual* design.  **In a declarative system, reuse occurs *automatically,*** at multiple levels:

 * **Architectural Reuse:** rules are defined for your data, *not* a specific page or service.
 They therefore to apply to all transaction sources.

+    * Internally, the LogicBank rule engine plugs into SQLAlchemy `beforeFlush` events.

 * **Use Case Reuse:** just as a spreadsheet reacts to inserts, updates and deletes to a summed column,